 What does "Required to Withdraw" mean?

-Students whose academic performance was influenced by events related to medical, psychological or compassionate reasons are able to request academic consideration.
-Students are not permitted to attend classes unless the appeal has been granted.
+If you feel that your academic performance was negatively affected by medical, psychological and/or compassionate circumstances, you are able to request academic consideration.
+There are a few options of what you may request.
+Speak to your Program Counsellor about your particular situation to determine what options are appropriate for you.
+You are not permitted to attend classes unless the appeal has been granted.
 Approval of the request is not guaranteed.

-Students penalized with suspension for academic misconduct may appeal to the Senate Petitions Committee for reconsideration of the verdict or the length of their suspension.
+If you have been penalized with required to withdraw/suspension for academic misconduct, you may appeal to the Senate Committee on Student Petitions for reconsideration of the verdict or the length of your suspension.